 - Log in to Edison for the first time

 - Select/enroll in benefits in Edison

 Enrolling new Dependents?

 We need documents to prove their relationship to you.
 A list of required documents is found on the Enrollment Materials page.

 - You can upload your documents in Edison or fax to 615.741.8196.

 - The dependent documents deadline is your same Annual Enrollment deadline.

-- Employees new to coverage and employees who change or transfer plans will receive new ID cards.
-Current members who don’t make plan changes will use their same ID cards.
+- Employees new to coverage and employees who change or transfer medical, dental or vision plans will receive new ID cards.

-- Because there are no changes to dental and vision coverage, current members who continue their coverage can use the same ID cards.
+- Current members who continue their coverage can use their current/same benefit ID cards.

 - Members can always request additional cards by contacting their carrier network or vendor(s) or by using a vendor’s mobile app.